turtledog8/CDS-Backup281223/src/documentation/Documentation.md

 # MyDoublyLinkedList

+## Location:
+src/list/doublelinkedlist/MyDoublyLinkedList.java

 ## Description:

-`MyDoublyLinkedList` is an implementation of the `List` interface and `Iterable` interface, providing a doubly linked list data structure.
+`MyDoublyLinkedList` is an implementation of the `list` interface and `Iterable` interface, providing a doubly linked list data structure.
 It allows for dynamic insertion, deletion, and retrieval of elements with bidirectional traversal capabilities.

 ## Constructors